Bits of Newman History… in the words of Fr. Bill Lyons

 Gradually his studies, particularly of the 39 Articles, led him to an understanding that these foundational documents of the Anglican Church were directed not against the Roman Catholic position but against popular errors and exaggerations of the Roman Catholic teachings.
 Shortly thereafter, he left his teaching post, prayed and studied extensively for three years.
 He became convinced that the Church of Rome was the true inheritor of the apostolic succession and converted in 1845.

 When Catholic students finally began to study at Oxford in the 1860’s, a Catholic Club was formed.
 In 1888 it was renamed the Oxford University Newman Society, named after the convert who came to know the truths of the Catholic church there.
 This began a ‘tradition’ of having a Catholic presence at non-Catholic universities.
-UMSL’s Newman House is a descendent of that first group of Catholic students at Oxford.
+UMSL’s Newman House is a descendant of that first group of Catholic students at Oxford.

 This concept of a Catholic campus center spread quickly to America and in order to meet their spiritual and intellectual needs, Catholic students at the University of Wisconsin-Madison formed the “Melvin Club” in 1883; they met in the house of a woman named Mrs. Melvin.